JetBrains/intellij-sdk-docs/topics/ui/controls/tabs.md

 Place the most frequently used content in the first tab.

 Tabs that do not fit allotted screen space automatically hide under the dropdown component.
-It is better to add no more than 8 tabs, but this number is not limited.
+It is better to add no more than 8 tabs, but the number is not limited.

 ![Hiding tabs that do not fit](03_How_to_use.png){width=706}

 ### Unavailable content

-Do not remove or disable a tab when its function is unavailable.
+Do not remove or disable a tab when its functions are unavailable.
 Explain why a tab’s content is unavailable in the body of the tab.

 ## Placement